asheff794/ElectronicMouseWheel/README.md

 3. Type in the following command to start the program.
   >python3 runningwheel.py
 4. Two prompts will pop up.
-    -Enter the number of cages:
+   - Enter the number of cages:
-    -Would you like to display detections?
+   - Would you like to display detections?

 The first question is the number of cages you are running the system on.
 I entered 4.
 The second prompt is asking whether you want something printed to the screen every time a wheel rotation is detected.
 This is used for initial troubleshoot, so type 'yes' for now.